janis-commerce/client-settings/README.md

 ### Settings definition

 Settings must be previously defined in a "definition file".
 The default definition file location is `project-path/schemas/settings/index.js`.
-If you want to get it from somewhere else, you can call `ClientSettings.setSettingsDefinitionPath()` (remember to use an absolut path).
+If you want to get it from somewhere else, you can call `ClientSettings.setSettingsDefinitionPath()` (remember to use an absolute path).

 The definition file is just a JS file that exports the following structure (with as many settings as needed):